 2. Earn $4,000 per month in recurring online revenue.

 I’m not really one to talk about how much money I make.
-It’s douchey and I don’t like doing it.
-But this was the goal I set, so I have to include it here.
+It’s douchey, and I don’t like doing it.
+But this was my goal, so I have to include it here.

 In January, I earned roughly $3,000 through online income streams.
-So looking back, I clearly set this goal entirely too low being already 75% of the way there.
+So looking back, I clearly set this goal entirely too low, already 75% of the way there.